In a perfect world, your web pages rank on the first page of Google for every keyword.

 Here are a few changes you can make…

-You can only check rankings of first 100 results.
-But, as a blogger and webmaster, you just want to know first 30 results because as results come to down, search volume or impressions decrease exponentially.
+You can only check the rankings of the first 100 results.
+But, as a blogger and webmaster, you want to analyze the first 20 results because impressions decrease drastically as the SERP position lowers.

 Find Website’s Keyword Ranking

-Step 1: Enter your website URL into the search box, if you want to find SEO keywords of your website.
-Else enter other website’s address to find its organic keywords.
+Step 1: Enter your website URL into the search box if you want to find SEO keywords for your website.
+Else enter another website’s address to find its organic keywords.

-See website’s important details such as total ranking keywords, daily traffic volume from the search engine, backlinks and traffic growth over time.
+See the website’s essential details, such as total ranking keywords, daily traffic volume from the search engine, backlinks, and traffic growth over time.

-Step 2: Scroll down bottom until you find organic keywords.
+Scroll down to the bottom until you find organic keywords.